In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 RETURNING *;

-You can insert multiple rows in a table if not existed already in PostgreSQL, by applying the UPSERT feature in the INSERT INTO statement by using the ON CONFLICT clause and using DO NOTHING as the action, as explained above.
+You can insert multiple rows in a table if it does not exist already in PostgreSQL by applying the UPSERT feature in the INSERT INTO statement by using the ON CONFLICT clause and using DO NOTHING as the action, as explained above.
 The syntax is as follows:

 INSERT INTO table_name(column_list)